TheGarmr/MonobankExporter/README.md

 ```

 # What's new
-  * 1.1 - Added ability to set up basic auth for the `metrics` endpoint
+  * 1.1 - Added ability to set up basic auth for the `metrics` endpoint.
-  * 1.2 - Added Serilog as logger, cleanup a lot of useless commands
+  * 1.2 - Added Serilog as logger, cleanup a lot of useless commands.
   * 1.3 - Changed timezone to Europe/Kiev at alpine image.
-Changed logs filenaming
+Changed logs file naming.
+  * 1.4 - Fix of wrong behavior for webhooks setting and renundant logs.<br/>
+          Switched from root user to nonroot at the Dockerfile.<br/>
+          Added GET endpoint for webhook controller to avoid any possible problems with webhooks setting.
+According to the documentation the provided url should respond with 200 status.<br/>
+          Added upgrading of musl at the image to avoid all vulnerabilities.<br/>
+          Added some labels to the Dockerfile.<br/>